open-contracting/infrastructure/docs/projects/index.md

     .. markdown::

-      OCDSKit’s [convert-to-oc4ids](https://ocdskit.readthedocs.io/en/latest/cli/ocds.html#convert-to-oc4ids) command can be used to generate an OC4IDS file from OCDS data about the contracting processes related to an infrastructure project.
+      OCDS Kit's [convert-to-oc4ids](https://ocdskit.readthedocs.io/en/latest/cli/ocds.html#convert-to-oc4ids) command can be used to generate an OC4IDS file from OCDS data about the contracting processes related to an infrastructure project.

 ```